DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

   addresses to remain even when globally routable addresses change.
 However, IPv6 introduced the concept of a scope zone ({{Section 5 of RFC4007}}) and requires that every host include a zone identifier when sending to any IPv6 link-local address.
-Unfortunately, IPv6 address support was added to URLs
+(While in theory {{RFC4007}} defined a "default" zone, that is not widely supported.
+Most operating systems still require the scope identifier when making a socket operation on IPv6 link-local addresses.)
-  {{?RFC2732}} prior to the creation of IPv6 scoped addresses, which effectively prevented the use of link-local IPv6 addresses in URLs.
+  Unfortunately, IPv6 address support was added to URLs {{?RFC2732}} prior to the creation of IPv6 scoped addresses, which effectively prevented the use of link-local IPv6 addresses in URLs.

 This document obsoletes {{?RFC6874}}, a previous attempt at solving this problem that failed, as described in {{attempt-6874}}.
 This document provides